 Applicants transferring scores should be aware of the following:

-If you are successful at the SEARCH Assessment Centre you will receive a letter stating that you will be appointed, subject to satisfactorily passing vetting checks, media checks, finance checks, references, medical and fitness tests.
+If you are successful at the National Online Assessment you will receive a letter stating that you will be appointed, subject to satisfactorily passing vetting checks, media checks, finance checks, references, medical and fitness tests.
 Once you have successfully completed all pre-employment checks you will receive an offer of appointment, conditions of service, starter pack and joining instructions.

 During the application and selection process we will be assessing your mental and physical fitness to undertake the role.

 The Job Related Fitness Test (JRFT) looks to see whether you are fit for the job and are ready for Officer Safety Training, where you learn to protect yourself and others.
 You will be required to undertake:

 - a running test (known as a multi-stage shuttle run or bleep test) to level 5:4

 TO PASS - improve your fitness before your medical.
 For the bleep test, aim for a hard run for 20 to 30 minutes, three times a week.

 A medical assessment will generally be carried out by our Occupational Health Team.
 They will check the following:

 - lung function